inv4fee2020/pli_node_conf/node_backup_restore.md

 All the above information has been sourced from the following article which will provide more detail;
 _source: [How to Set or Change Hostname in Linux](https://linuxize.com/post/how-to-change-hostname-in-linux/)_

+Once the 'Static hostname' has been changed, you must ensure that you also update the 'hosts' file.

 ---------